Gadaa: Gadaa Party ()

 There are five Gadaa parties known as shanan Gadaa Oromoo.
 These parties follow the five world views of the Oromo people.
 The five Gadaa parties orderly come to power.
 A party come to power once every forty years.
 Hence, there would not be direct competition among the five Gadaa parties, rather the competition would be among individuals within a party.
 The five Gadaa parties have different names among Boorana, Maccaa-Tuulama, Arsii, Gujii and Ituu-Humbannaa.

 Research

-A number of scholars have studied Gadaa.
-Legesse has written that Gadaa is "one of the most astonishing and instructive turns the evolution of human society has taken".
-In addition to his Harvard PhD dissertation, Legesse has published a book positioning Gadaa as an African democracy that could inform constitutional thinkers.
-The late Donald Levine has said that Gadaa is "one of the most complex systems of social organization ever devised by the human imagination".
+Several scholars have studied Gadaa.
+Asmarom Legesse wrote that Gadaa is "one of the most astonishing and instructive turns the evolution of human society has taken".
+In addition to his Harvard PhD dissertation, Legesse published a book, Oromo Democracy, that positions Gadaa as an African democracy that could inform constitutional thinkers.
+Donald N. Levine said Gadaa is "one of the most complex systems of social organization ever devised by the human imagination".
 For Jalata, Gadaa represents "the totality of Oromo civilization".